 Other interesting foods were mini donuts, called Beignets, with a square of the same mild bruccio cheese inside, and they actually tasted really good!
 Apparently, you can also buy these Beignets with Nutella inside!

-The way the French eat (which also goes for other Mediterranean countries), is very different to the way we eat in Australia, particularly the timing of meals.
+The way the French eat (which also goes for other Mediterranean countries), is very different from the way we eat in Australia, particularly the timing of meals.
 They tend to eat the main meal in the middle of the day, which is made of many courses, and then a late dinner.
 On the weekends this meal was as late as 9pm, which clashed at first with our travel routine.
 We normally eat quite early in the evening then go to bed fairly early, so we can get an early start to the day to explore.
 It took us a few days, and a few grumpy nights, to adjust the kids to this new lifestyle!

-The midday meal was often a big affair, starting with the main course, sometimes cured meats, salad and bread on the side, followed by cheeses and bread or crackers, then finishing with fruit or yogurt.
+The midday meal was often a big affair, starting with the main course, sometimes cured meats, salad and bread on the side, followed by cheeses and bread or crackers, then finishing with fruit or yoghurt.
 I always felt so full after every meal.
 When they are working, our hosts will often come home to eat during an extended meal break.
 The kids have a two-hour lunch break at school, and they either have a supplied lunch meal or come home to eat.

 Often the leftovers were used for the ‘slightly’ lighter evening meal which is also followed cheese of course.
 Meals that were prepared included ratatouille, quiche, pasta salad and potato bake, all classic French meals.
 And in a nod to their Italian history, we ordered pizza one night too!